 - Pinched nerves.
 All the repetitive movements cashiers perform can result in the nerves in their arms, hands, and neck being compressed and pinched, resulting in discomfort and pain.

 If you were injured in your job as a cashier, you may be working for non-subscriber employer—like Target, Wal-Mart, Lowes, and Home Depot—who opted out of workers’ compensation.
 However, you could still be entitled to compensation for your lost wages, medical bills, and pain and suffering.
-Call our experienced legal team at (817) 380-4888 to schedule a free consultation to learn about your legal options and how we can assist you.
+You need to speak with an experienced workplace injury attorney as soon as possible.
+Contact us online or call us directly at 817.380.4888 to schedule your free consultation.
+We help injured victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.